Maurice King (basketball): Professional career

 After his senior season at Kansas, King was selected by the Boston Celtics with the 48th pick in the 6th round of the 1957 NBA draft.
 However, instead of joining the Celtics at that time, King served a two-year stint in the U.S. Army.
-Upon leaving the Army after his two-year commitment in 1959, King joined the Boston Celtics and played one game in the 1959-1960 season.
+Upon leaving the Army after his two-year commitment in 1959, King joined the Boston Celtics and played one game in the 1959–60 season.
 Later that season, the Celtics won the 1960 NBA title earning King an NBA championship recognition.

-Immediately after his stint with the Celtics during the 1959-60 season, King joined the Baltimore Bullets in the Eastern Professional Basketball League for the remainder of the season.
+Immediately after his stint with the Celtics during the 1959–60 season, King joined the Baltimore Bullets in the Eastern Professional Basketball League for the remainder of the season.

-On August 2, 1960, the St. Louis Hawks (now Atlanta Hawks) signed King to a training camp contract.
-King played for the Hawks in the 1960 pre-season but didn’t play in any regular season games in the 1960-61 NBA season.
+On August 2, 1960, the St. Louis Hawks signed King to a training camp contract.
+King played for the Hawks in the 1960 pre-season but did not play in any regular-season games in the 1960–61 NBA season.

-Prior to the 1961-62 season, King joined the fledgling Kansas City Steers of the ABL.
+Prior to the 1961–62 season, King joined the fledgling Kansas City Steers of the American Basketball League (ABL).

 In the ABL's inaugural season, King averaged 7.8 points per game, and led the team with an average of 3.2 assists.
-In Kansas City's second season in 1962-63, King averaged 14.7 points and 5.7 assists before the ABL folded on December 31, 1962.
+In Kansas City's second season in 1962–63, King averaged 14.7 points and 5.7 assists before the ABL folded on December 31, 1962.

-Upon the folding of the ABL, King immediately signed with the Chicago Zephyrs, now known as Washington Wizards of the NBA, and played in 37 games in the 1962-63 NBA season, averaging 5.8 points and 3.8 assists.
+Upon the folding of the ABL, King immediately signed with the Chicago Zephyrs of the NBA, and played in 37 games in the 1962–63 NBA season, averaging 5.8 points and 3.8 assists.